Paolo Imbalzano

 • Get in touch/

-You may not recognise yourself in everything here.
-But if parts of this feel familiar, it can be a useful starting point.
+You may not recognise yourself in everything here, but if parts of it feel familiar, this may still be a useful starting point.

-Often, these experiences interconnected ways your mind and body have learned to cope, adapt, or protect you.
+Often, these experiences reflect ways the mind and body have learned to cope, adapt, or protect you.

 • recurring relationship difficulties or attachment wounds